philippzach/growth-gpt/knowledge-base/method/02problem-solution-fit.md

 ### Problem Behavior Fit

+to help you filter out the noise and identify the most urgent and frequent problems, understand the real reasons behind them and see which behavior supports it.
+Is this behavior weak or infrequent — is it a problem worth solving?

 2. Problems / Pains + frequency
 3. Root / Cause of every problem
 4. Behavior + its intensity